voldern/kubernetes-preview-github-action/README.md

 For AWS you can use an ACM wildcard certificate directly on a `LoadBalancer` if you're running the [AWS Load Balancer Controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/) as described [here](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/ingress/annotations/#ssl).

-If you use GKE you can not provision wildcard certificates for your external ingress/load balancer, a simple way to provision one is using [certmanager](https://cert-manager.io/docs/).
-An example of a configuration can be found in [configs/gke/cert.yaml](configs/gke/cert.yaml).
+If you use GKE its not possible to provision wildcard certificates for your external ingress/load balancer.
+One simple way to provision one is using [certmanager](https://cert-manager.io/docs/).
+An **outdated** example of a configuration can be found in [configs/gke/cert.yaml](configs/gke/cert.yaml).
 Please note that the configuration needs to be changed to have the right domain and to work with your cluster.

 #### Ingress